3D concrete printing: Construction methods

-A number of different approaches have been demonstrated to date, which include on-site and off-site fabrication of building elements or entire buildings, using industrial robots, gantry systems, and tethered autonomous vehicles (see section on 3D Printers).
+A number of different approaches have been demonstrated, which include on-site and off-site fabrication of building elements or entire buildings, using industrial robots, gantry systems, and tethered autonomous vehicles (see section on 3D Printers).
 Demonstrations of construction 3D printing technologies have included fabrication of housing, building elements (cladding, structural panels, and columns), bridges, civil infrastructure, artificial reefs, follies, and sculptures.
 Three different construction methods are currently used in 3D concrete printing: binder jetting, robotic shotcrete, and layered material extrusion.

 Binder jetting

 Binder jet 3D printing, also known as powder bed and binder 3D printing, was originally developed at the Massachusetts Institute of Technology for activating starch or gypsum powder with water as a binder, before Joseph Pegna applied the system to concrete.
 In binder jetting, a print head selectively deposits a liquid binder on a powdered substrate, layer by layer.
 The layer height typically varies between 0.2 and 2 mm and determines both the speed and the level of detail in the finished part.
 Post-processing steps are necessary in binder-jetting once the layered fabrication is complete.
 First, the unconsolidated powder needs to be removed mechanically, using brushes and vacuum tubes.
 Additional curing steps may also be necessary in ovens with controlled humidity and temperature or microwaves.
 Finally, coatings may also be applied on the surface to consolidate small surface features or to improve the surface quality of the part.
 Typical materials used for coatings are polyester or epoxy resin.

 3D concrete printing with binder jetting technologies has been demonstrated at large scale by Enrico Dini with D-Shape.
 D-Shape relies on a non-hydraulic Sorel cement that is based on sand activated with magnesium oxide in the powder bed and a liquid magnesium chloride solution as binder.
 The technology has mainly been used to create furniture, such as a coffee table and the Root Chair designed by KOL/MAC LLC Architecture + Design in 2009.
 Furthermore, D-Shape produced large architectural parts, such as the 3 × 3 × 3 m Radiolaria pavilion designed by Shiro Studio in 2008, the Ferreri House for the Triennale di Milano in 2010, and a twelve-metre-long footbridge designed by Acciona in Madrid, in 2017.

 Another exponent of binder-jet 3D concrete printing is California-based firm Emerging Objects.
 For their Bloom pavilion built in 2015, the company used an iron oxide-free cement and organic binder.
 While it is unclear if there is any cement hydration involved in the process, the project is often cited among other binder-jet 3D concrete printing projects due to the use of cement in the powder bed.
 Unlike the structures of D-Shape, which were fabricated in one piece, Emerging Objects fabricated 840 small building blocks that were stacked to create the 3.6 × 3.6 × 2.7 m structure.